Skip to Content

 In some ports, you may have to take a tender to get to land.

-To learn more about the tendering process, (and learn how to skip the lines), check out this post:
+To learn more about the tendering process (and learn how to skip the queues), check out this post:

-You may hear the dropping of the anchor if you have a cabin nearby but generally speaking, this will not disturb you.
+You may hear the anchor drop if you have a cabin nearby, but generally speaking, this will not disturb you.

 How Much Movement Will You Feel When Sailing Away From Port?